Soviet Operation Polkovodets Rumyantsev: Casualties and losses

 The Soviet Belgorod-Kharkov Offensive Operation, codenamed Operation Polkovodets Rumyantsev,

 on August 1943 was to break along an axis from Belgorod to Kharkov to drive the German Army Group South back to the River Dnieper in Ukraine.
 To ensure the success Soviet dictator Joseph Stalin massed 1,144,000 men and 2,418 tanks according to Russian military historian Grigoriy Fedotovich Krivosheyev and G. A. Koltunov.
 They faced the 4.Panzer-Armee and Armee-Abteilung Kempf, which had received no respite since the end of Operation Citadel.
 They mustered only around 200,000 men and less than 250 tanks and assault guns between them.
 The vicious fighting during the withdrawal from Kharkov cost SS-Panzergrenadier-Division Das Reich, Totenkopf and Wiking dearly and by this time they were approaching breaking points.
 Soviet casualties during the autumn offensives were horrendous, but the Soviet High Command was prepared to accept the losses.
 To prevent his soldiers deserting the front line, Stalin ordered special 'blocking detachments' to shoot all deserters, in other documented cases, the Soviet Red Army marched their own men at gunpoint through German minefields to detonate the mines.
 As a result, the communist forces suffered heavy casualties in the Belgorod-Kharkov offensive: according to official Soviet sources an estimated 255,566, including 71,611 killed and missing.
 According to German historian Karl-Heinz Frieser, Wehrmacht and Waffen-SS units suffered 25,068 casualties, including 8,933 killed and missing.
 Top clip: Tiger n°122 fires its gun on the Russian salient.
 Credit: Gabriel Bîrsanu.
 Footage from Die Deutsche Wochenschau 1943.
-Middle image: an SS-Scharführer of the Wiking in conversation with regular Wehrmacht troops.
+Middle image: an SS-Scharführer of the Wiking division in conversation with regular Wehrmacht troops.
 The Wehrmacht regarded the Waffen-SS as thoroughly reliable comrades.
 Respect born of shared frontline experiences.
 Commons: Bundesarchiv.
 Bottom image: a Waffen-SS convoy with a Soviet prisoner in the back of the truck.
 In the background, the ZIS-5 truck of Soviet production.
 During the war the ZIS-5 was used by the Soviets on all fronts, where it was greatly appreciated for its remarkably simple and reliable construction.
 Public domain.

 3 comments: